Sarah La Cumbre – Student Resource Centre Manager

 Jenny Burke – Access Officer

-With qualifications in coaching and adult guidance and a Master’s in Business Administration, Jenny has more than 18 years’ experience in delivering student-centred services.
-In her role of Access Officer, Jenny works with lone parents, lower socioeconomic groups, mature students, migrants and travellers to encourage and support their progression into and through higher education.
+With qualifications in coaching, adult guidance and a Master’s in Business Administration, Jenny has more than 20 years’ experience in delivering student-centered services.
+In her role of Access Officer, Jenny works with socio-economically disadvantaged groups as identified in the National Access Plan, to encourage and support their progression into and through higher education.
 Jenny manages key HEA funded initiatives such as Student Assistance Fund, 1916 Bursary, KickStart Scholarships, HEAR and College Connect for the Midlands campus.
 Jenny ensures that the Access Service provides students with a dedicated support network and delivers pre and post entry initiatives.
 If you would like to get in touch please email access.midlands@tus.ie

 Mary Bohan – Access Office Administrator